No oral side agreements exist. However!

 Background

-So-called completeness clauses, for example,
+So-called completeness clauses, e.g.

-"No oral side agreements exist,"
+• "No oral side agreements exist",

-"No oral side agreements exist"
+• "Oral side agreements do not exist"

 Case Law